Logo

 Problem: Standard PageRank treats each layer independently.
 How do we compute importance considering the full multiplex structure?

-Solution: Compute PageRank per layer, then aggregate across layers.
-(Note: This is a simplified version; true multiplex PageRank uses supra-adjacency matrices.)
+Solution: Compute PageRank per layer, then take the average across layers as a simplified multiplex score.
+(True multiplex PageRank uses supra-adjacency matrices.)

 Query Code